x2dat/File-Manager/README.md

 ### Informations:
 - This is only the beta version,o evrything works, but you wont have much detail and the UI is pretty basic
-- V2 is comming out soon, once im finished working on it.
-It will have a way better UI, colors and a windows-11 type theme for a clean feeling!
+- V2 is out or comming out soon ( It will have a way better UI, colors and a windows-11 type theme for a clean feeling!)